How to install LogChimp on Ubuntu?

 Configuration

-configuation file in current directory using LogChimp CLI.
+Create the logchimp.config.json configuration file in the current directory using LogChimp CLI.

 Create a service file in /etc/systemd/system/logchimp.service